pyscar/airport-network-analyzer/README.md

 ### Data Sources

-The application uses CSV datasets for:

-* Airlines
-* Airplanes
-* Airports
-* Routes
+* CSV datasets for airlines, airplanes, airports, and routes

-(Compatible with standard OpenFlights-style datasets)
+* Compatible with standard **OpenFlights-style datasets**

 ---